 Matthew E. Moore is Professor of Philosophy and Associate Provost for Faculty and Administration at Brooklyn College.
 He is the editor of New Essays on Peirce’s Mathematical Philosophy.

-These slides accompanied a presentation delivered by André de Tienne on the now over 100-year-long effort to organize and edit Peirce’s manuscripts.
+These slides accompanied a presentation delivered by André De Tienne on the now over 100-year-long effort to organize and edit Peirce’s manuscripts.
+Additional biographical identifications of some significant figures follow underneath.

 Edward C. Moore and Arthur W. Burks published an article titled “Three Notes on the Editing of the Works of Charles S. Peirce” in the winter 1992 issue of the Transactions of the Charles S. Peirce Society (pp. 83-106).
 The first paragraph opened in this way: